Reply-to-List, or Reply-to-All?

 Background

-have different ways of processing their incoming mail.
-For example:
+software, and have different ways of processing their incoming

 - John doesn't do any filtering — he isn't subscribed to many